 The number of suspected cases of mumps across the North East (and other areas of England) has increased since autumn 2019.
 Most cases have been reported in young people aged 15-24 years, especially those attending universities or colleges.
 Increases in reported cases of mumps are seen every few years, however we are aware that there have been media reports about this current increase so would like to provide advice to schools and colleges.

-Advice for pupils or staff with mumps:
+Advice for those with mumps:

 • Seek medical care in the usual way via NHS 111 or your GP – there is no specific treatment for mumps